Jaredglass3/Cloud_Invaders/README.md

 5. Run the following command to start the game: Python main.py

 6. The game window will open, and you can start playing.
-Use the arrow keys to move the spaceship and the space bar to shoot.
-Powerups are available that allow your bullets to pierce through clouds.
+Use the arrow keys to move the cloud and the space bar to shoot.

 ## Pros and Cons of Pygame: